Cancer Research & Clinical Trials

 Deciding if a Clinical Trial is Right for You

 Our patients come first.
-If you qualify for a clinical trial, our research specialists will reach out to talk to you.
+If you qualify for an available clinical trial, our research specialists will reach out to talk to you.
 You will be given all of the information about potential benefits and risks, and provided a detailed explanation of the treatment being tested.
 Those who take part in clinical trials receive close, personal attention and careful monitoring.
 Participation is voluntary, and patients can withdraw from a clinical trial at any time.
 If your oncologist feels that it’s not effective for you, s/he may also elect to stop your participation.

-If you’re interested in participating in a trial, your WVCI oncologist can help determine if you’re a candidate.
+If you’re interested in participating in a clinical trial, your WVCI oncologist can help determine if you’re a candidate.
 Any cancer patients considering a clinical trial should know as much about it as possible, including what is being studied and what they can expect during the trial.

 Request an